Does health insurance cover the treatment of leg vein disease?

 Health Insurance Coverage & Varicose Veins

-If you presents to the vein doctor with symptoms of discomfort or swelling in your leg, then it is very likely that you will qualify for insurance coverage for your vein treatments.
-But since insurance policies vary from person to person, each individuals insurance plan needs to be carefully reviewed prior to assuming that it will be paid for.
-Our vein center does a review of your insurance plan and discussed the situation on the phone with an insurance representative that represents your policy.
+If you present to the vein doctor with symptoms of discomfort or swelling in your leg, then it is often likely that you will qualify for insurance coverage for your vein treatments.
+But since insurance policies vary from person to person, each individual’s insurance plan needs to be carefully reviewed prior to assuming that it will be paid for.
+Our vein center does a review of your insurance plan and discusses the situation on the phone with an insurance representative that represents your policy.
 We obtain a written statement from your insurance called a “pre-authorization response” that lets us know if your insurance will cover your treatments.
 We will discuss below what criteria that insurance companies typically utilize to determine whether your vein condition will be covered under your health insurance policy.

-Other potential symptoms of varicose veins that could allow you to qualify for insurance treatment could include bleeding from the veins due to breaks in the thin skin overlying them, an episode of blood clots in your veins, or an episode of phlebitis in the veins.
+Other potential symptoms or complications of varicose veins that could allow you to qualify for insurance treatments could include bleeding from the veins due to breaks in the thin skin overlying them, an episode of blood clots in your veins, or an episode of phlebitis in the veins.
 If you have ever developed an ankle sore or wound as a result of your vein disease, then you would also qualify for treatments.
 Chronic skin dermatitis or inflammation can also be qualifying criteria.

-If you have me the requirements for symptoms in your legs and have also used the stockings for a period of time (if required), then the next aspect that insurance plans examine is whether you have had an ultrasound of the legs to examine the veins.
-It is a universal requirement by insurance companies that you must have a leg vein ultrasound prior to being considered for treatment.
-This definitely makes sense, as a doctor cannot make appropriate recommendations for treatment without an ultrasound.
+If you have met the requirements for symptoms in your legs and have also used the compression stockings for the defined period of time (if required), then the next aspect that insurance plans examine is whether you have had an ultrasound of the legs to examine the veins.
+It is a universal requirement by insurance companies that you must have a leg vein ultrasound prior to being considered for treatments.
+This definitely makes sense, as a doctor cannot make appropriate recommendations for treatments without an ultrasound.
 You do not necessarily have to have a major abnormality on ultrasound to qualify for treatment.
 But a general truth is that the more significant or severe that a vein condition appears to be on ultrasound, the more likely the insurance company will consider the vein condition significant enough to warrant treatment.
-Almost all insurance companies consider diagnostic ultrasound tests of the veins a covered benefit of their plans.
+Almost all insurance companies consider diagnostic ultrasound tests of the veins to be a covered benefit of their plans.

 At Austin Vein Specialists, our experienced staff has many years of experience with health insurance companies and interpreting insurance policies.
-Our staff does all of the “leg work” to determine the requirements of your specific healh insurance policy.
+Our staff does all of the “leg work” to determine the requirements of your specific health insurance policy.
 We will always determine your eligibility status to see if you qualify for treatments prior to scheduling you for any therapy.
-If there is any out-of-pocket costs that will potentially be passed on to you, such as those related to copays or deductibles, we will explain that to you in detail prior to scheduling any treatments.
+If there are any out-of-pocket costs that will potentially be passed on to you, such as those related to copays or deductibles, then we will always explain this to you in detail prior to scheduling any treatments.